If you are a police officer, investigator, detective, attorney, or anyone else looking for useful training courses, then you are in the right place!

 - Opinions about video evidence should be defined by someone who has received more advanced training.

 As we said earlier, over 80% of cases today involve video evidence.
 Specialty units do not have the capacity to review every video file in every case, often leading untrained investigators to review their own video evidence and take on tasks that can unknowingly alter the files.
 This can lead to misinterpretations and inaccurate evidence, causing challenges in court.

-What courses are available for Police who want to learn more about video evidence?
+Police Training Options: What courses are available for Officers who want to learn about video evidence?

 We all recognize the importance of training police when it comes to viewing or investigating video evidence.
 Here at iNPUT-ACE, we know video evidence.
 Our team has multiple Forensic Video Analysts and Technicians, plus decades of experience with testifying in court and training others.

 We have put together several training certification courses.
 These courses are provided entirely online in an innovative, live environment.
 Students will learn from a certified instructor and receive hands-on experience working with real video evidence from actual cases thanks to our virtual machine system we have built specifically for these classes.

 You do not need a software license with iNPUT-ACE to participate in this course or learn from it.